 The best fungicide is any product containing the active ingredient: myclobutanil.

 There is a lot of misleading information on the internet about this.
 I must advise you that the pesticide label is the “law”.
-What is printed on it is there to guide you to get good results and assuming it is applied in a safe manner of application.
-The directions on the backside of the pesticide container will tell you what rate to apply, when to apply, what crop it is safe to apply to, and what disease issue can be prevented for each crop by using that fungicide.
-You will also find a statement that reads “It is in violation of Federal Law to use this product in a manner inconsistent with its labeling”.
+What is printed on it is there to guide you to get good results and assume it is applied in a safe manner of application.
+The directions on the backside of the pesticide container will tell you what rate to apply when to apply, what crop it is safe to apply to, and what disease issue can be prevented for each crop by using that fungicide.
+You will also find a statement that reads “It violates Federal Law to use this product in a manner inconsistent with its labeling”.

 It is extremely important to read ALL the information on the label before using it.
 I say this because otherwise, you may come to false conclusions.
 I will not list specific brands for example, but one brand of a certain fungicide packaged for the general public states “controls rust” on the front label.
 It also states “for fruit trees” on the front of the label.
 It even shows pictures of fruits on the front label.
 While both statements are true, this is only a summary of possible uses for this particular fungicide.
 The very detailed directions on the back of the fungicide bottle explain that it is legal to apply for cedar-apple rust control on ornamental crabapples only.
 Under the “Fruits” section of these same directions, one will also read that this product is only listed for use on plums, peaches, and cherries (Not Apples).
 IT IS ILLEGAL TO USE THIS PRODUCT ON APPLE TREES!